Of Commerce, Counsel & the Coin

 The Global Financial Crisis

-The Federal Reserve outsources the clean-up to BlackRock, which is invited to advise on which assets to purchase and which banks to allow to die.
-The consolidation that follows turns a crowded industry into an oligopoly.
-BlackRock's balance sheet triples in the decade that follows the rescue it helped administer.
+The Federal Reserve outsources the clean-up to BlackRock, which advises on which assets to purchase and which banks to allow to die, and the consolidation turns a crowded industry into an oligopoly.
+BlackRock’s balance sheet triples in the decade after the rescue it helped administer.

 2020